jubako/jubako/spec/index.rst

 An empty string is the same in ``cstring`` or ``pstring``  : a ``\0`` .

 ``cstring`` and ``pstring`` are array of byte (uint8).
 They are utf8 encoded.
-Because of the utf8 encoding, the size of the (unicode) string may be lower than the size of the ``pstring``.
+Because of the utf8 encoding, the size of the (Unicode) string may be lower than the size of the ``pstring``.
 The size stored in the first byte is the size of the encoded string.